cosmos/sdk-tutorials/hello-world/tutorial/index.md

 The next arguments define the fields that are associated with the type.
 For the blog app, you created `title`, `content`, `postID`, and `chain` fields.

 The `--module` flag defines which module the new transaction type is added to.
 This optional flag lets you manage multiple modules within your Starport app.
-The `--module` specifies which module the type is scaffolded in.
-When the flag is not present, the type is scaffolded in the module that matches the name of the repo).
+When the flag is not present, the type is scaffolded in the module that matches the name of the repo.

+When a new type is scaffolded, the default behavior is to scaffold messages that can be sent by users for CRUD operations.
+The `--no-message` flag disables this feature.
+We provide this option for our app since we want the posts to be created upon reception of IBC packets and not directly from the user's messages.

 ### Scaffold a sendable and interpretable IBC packet